Tax Optimization through Transfer Pricing

 Scenarios Optimizing the Tax Burden Through Transfer Pricing

 Scenario 1: A multinational group, through the application of Transfer Pricing methods, can determine the margins, prices, and fees of its intercompany transactions.
 Hence, the tax burden can not only be optimized but also reconcile the internal prices with the actual economic contributions of each entity.
+Scenario 2: A company, through the APA, can operate with certainty about its tax obligations and avoid unexpected adjustments, in addition to optimizing its tax burden.

 Conclusion

 Tax optimization, through Transfer Pricing, is an effective strategy for multinational companies intending to maximize profits and maintain compliance with international tax regulations.
+Companies can manage their Transfer Pricing effectively and avoid tax disputes through rigorous comparability analysis, selection of appropriate methods, and transparent documentation.

 Source: OCDE.
 "Directrices de la OCDE para precios de transferencia a empresas multinacionales y administraciones tributarias."
 OCDE Transfer Pricing Guidelines.